stangreg/Ignitron/README.md

   <img width="387" height="141" src="https://github.com/stangreg/Ignitron/blob/main/resources/Ignitron_logo_large.png">
 </p>

-An ESP32 based foot pedal to communicate with the Spark Amp and App via Bluetooth LE.
+An ESP32 based foot pedal to communicate with the Spark Amp and Spark App via Bluetooth LE.
+Also works as a control device for a Looper app on the mobile.

 **Ignitron** gives you full control over your Spark Amp:
 * Switch between the four **hardware presets**